PSWiFi/PSWiFi.github.io/README.md

 ## Credits

 - Many thanks to [Scorbunny](https://github.com/Scorbunny) for the original form template.
-- Most of the formatting, the blacklist page, and validation were added by [LegoFigure11](https://github.com/LegoFigure11).
+- Most of the formatting, the blacklist page, and validation added by [LegoFigure11](https://github.com/LegoFigure11).
 - Data for learnsets, moves, and species provided by [`@pkmn/dex`](https://github.com/pkmn/ps/tree/master/dex) and Pokémon Showdown.
 - General form output aesthetics by [Skadiv](https://github.com/Skadiv).